 Some common image-related issues with email rendering in Outlook include:

-- Background images do not display Background images may not appear at all, or may be broken when viewed, in the 2007, 2010 and 2013 versions of Outlook.
+- Background images not being displayed Background images may not appear at all, or may be broken when viewed, in the 2007, 2010 and 2013 versions of Outlook.
 (Please note that background images not showing is not exclusively restricted to Outlook but can also happen in other email clients)

 Unfortunately, zkipster ultimately has no control over the way that Microsoft Outlook or other email clients render HTML emails.
 To help you check what your online invitation looks like before it lands in someone’s inbox you can, however, try external email rendering tools (such as Litmus or Email on Acid, for instance).